 I walk over to the seating plan and look for my name.
 Andrew Simpson.
 Apparently I am to sit next to a girl called Eliza Woods.
 And I have been assigned the table directly in front of the teacher.
 All the better to hear the instructions.

 Most of them seem to know each other already and are engaged in animated conversations.
-I look around for someone on their own, someone that I might be able to approach quietly and form an alliance with.
-Perhaps it will be Eliza Woods when she arrives.
+I look around for someone on their own, someone I might be able to approach quietly and form an alliance with.
+Perhaps it will be Eliza Woods.

-A few minutes later my desk mate does arrive, breezing into the room casually, ignoring me standing there beside her as she dumps a grubby backpack on the ground and chatters easily with the other girls.
+A few minutes later my desk mate arrives, breezing into the room, ignoring me standing there beside her as she dumps a grubby backpack on the ground and chatters easily with the other girls.
 Girls are somewhat baffling to me, even though I understand the biological differences, they tend to think differently to boys, and even smell differently.
+Like strawberry lipbalm and soap.
 Perhaps I will be better off forming a friendship with someone of my own sex.

-The classroom is full now and the teacher enters the room.
-The children fall silent and take to their desks.
-I shoot another cursory glance behind me, taking one last look at my new surroundings before the lessons begin, when I catch the eye of a boy towards the back.
+When the classroom is full, the teacher enters the room.
+The children fall silent and slide into their desks.
+I shoot another cursory glance behind me, taking one last look at my new surroundings before the lessons begin, and I catch the eye of a boy towards the back.
 There is something familiar about him.
-I have a good brain for names and faces and I know that I have met this boy before.
+There is something about the beak-ish nose and stubborn curl of his brown hair.
+I have a good brain for names and faces and I know I have met this boy before.

 He is staring at me too, so I know the recognition is mutual.
 It is only when the teacher calls his name that he looks away, but I think I catch the edge of a frown.

 At home that evening my father asks me if I made any friends.
 I take time to consider my response.
-“I’m not sure,” I say finally.
+“I’m not sure,” I say.
 “I thought I recognised someone but I’m not sure where I would have met him before.”

 “We’re in a new town, far away from where you spent your summer.
-He probably just looks like someone you’ve seen before,” my father replies.
+He probably just looks like someone you’ve seen before.”

-“Maybe you’re right,” I say as I take a bite out of my perfectly cooked, medium hamburger.
-The lettuce is crisp and the tomato is so juicy.
+“Maybe you’re right,” I say, as I take a bite out of my perfectly cooked, medium-rare hamburger.
+The lettuce is crisp and the tomato is so ripe, its juice runs down my chin.

 “All the kids are doing it,” I tell him.

 I walk to school on my own, having memorised the path yesterday.
-I feel freer not having my father watching over me.
 It is hard to reinvent yourself when there is a parental figure hovering nearby.
+And showing independence will make me more attractive to winning a potential friend.

-“Hi Eliza,” I say causally, trying to match her nonchalant attitude from yesterday.
+“Hi Eliza,” I say, propping my foot on my chair.
+I try to match her nonchalant attitude from yesterday.
 She looks at me as if I might have last night’s hamburger stuck in my teeth.
 A quick analysis tells me there is nothing in my teeth.
+Brushing my pearly gems three times a day has ensured they remain cavity free.
+And thankfully I’m not a candidate for braces.
 Before I can engage her in further conversation the teacher enters the classroom and day two of lessons begins.
 It is math first, my favourite, and I take out my pencil and ruler, eager to show what I know.

 After lunch, which I eat under the shade of a willow tree in the vicinity of Eliza Woods and her posturing friends, I spy Emile Hoffman on the field playing capture the flag with some of our classmates.